Q. Where will Southern Red Sands’ frac sand operation be located?

 Southern Red Sands has contracted with the City of Kanab and Kane County Water Conservancy District (KCWCD) for 1,200 acre-feet of water a year for 50 years.
 That is equal to 1.1 million gallons of water a day, about 80 percent of Kanab’s current usage.

-Southern Red Sands plans to drill two water wells and directly draw water from the Navajo aquifer that Kanab residents depend on for drinking water.
+Southern Red Sands plans to drill two water wells and directly draw water from Lamb’s Tongue Point that Kanab residents depend on for drinking water.
+A recent assessment by Dr. Ken Kolm states that the water contracted by SRS will be between 18 to 22 percent of the water available to Kanab.
+It could therefore seriously deplete the city’s and area’s water supply.

 Q. How much water does Kanab have?